 Students who need to leave CU Denver Graduate Programs for a period of time petition for a leave of absence of up to one (1) year.
 If approved by the Associate Dean and the Dean of the Graduate School, a copy of the Leave of Absence form is forwarded to the Registrar's Office.
 The original is retained in the student's file.
 Approved leaves of absence do not automatically extend the time limits for earning a degree, but they may be used as a reason to request an extension if needed.
 Requests for leaves of absence that exceed one (1) year will not be approved unless the Associate Dean provides the Dean with a compelling justification why such action should be approved.
 Students who are absent for longer than one (1) year will be considered to have withdrawn from the Program and will be required to reapply for admission, re-establish residency, and be considered with all other applicants during the next admission deadline.
-See Appendix F for the Request for Leave of Absence from the PhD Program form.
+The Leave of Absence form can be found here: https://graduateschool.ucdenver.edu/forms-resources/resources.